BLCM/bl3hotfixes/gbx_info_archive/2020-04-02-slot_machine_mania_and_trials_take-all.md

 - Reduced the cooldown time for Iron Bear
 - Increased the amount of fuel for Iron Bear
 - Increased the bonus on “Behind the Iron Curtain” skill
-- Increased the bonus on “Security Bear” skill
 - Increased the bonus on “Experimental Munitions” skill

 Weapon Balance: